Patients are being asked to adopt a new three-step 'mantra' to help relieve pressures on GP services this winter.

 The Royal College of GPs' '3 before GP' refers to three questions patients should ask themselves before booking an appointment with their GP:

-- use NHS Choices or similar reputable websites/resources
+- use the NHS Website or similar reputable websites/resources

 - seek advice/treatment via a pharmacist